 A new set of documents shared with Marketplace by the Partnership for Policy Integrity from the Environmental Protection Agency shows that the agency has previously undisclosed health concerns that some fracking chemicals might cause things like liver poisoning and tumors.

-Latkanich thinks fracking chemicals that were shot down the gas well and came back up were stored in a pit on his property that wasn’t lined (as it was supposed to be) to prevent leaking.
-Latkanich brought out pictures that he says show this.
+Latkanich thinks fracking chemicals that were shot down the gas well and came back up were stored in a pit on his property that wasn’t lined — as it was supposed to be — to prevent leaking.
+Latkanich brought out photos that he said show a crumpled liner on the edge of a pit still full of water.
 He said maybe the liner was pulled out.
+Latkanich said he took the photos December 15 or 16, 2012.
+Chevron denies that, saying it removed the wastewater and the liner in the summer of 2012.
+That’s months before Latkanich said he took his photos.

 Since the bath that led to his son’s rash, Latkanich said the boy has been diagnosed with asthma and suffered incontinence, “defecating himself almost on a daily basis from just the use of this water, apparently.”